darlenesantes/readingList/README.md

 # BookBase
 A command-line interface (CLI) tool to search for books, generate AI-powered summaries, and manage your personal reading list with status tracking.

-Built with Python, the Google Books API, AI summary generation, and SQLite for local data storage.
+Built with Python, the Google Books API, Google GenAI, and SQLite for local data storage.

 ## Features
 - Search for books via Google Books API and view the top 5 results with AI-generated summaries